 – Ensuring the creation, protection and enhancement of the business’ wealth and resources,

 – Making certain that reporting on the activities of the business is both timely and transparent, and

 – Safeguarding ‘good corporate citizenry’ which includes the discharge of stakeholder obligations as well as societal responsibilities without compromising in any way the goal of shareholder wealth maximization.

 If you are interested in learning more about the role of the board and responsibilities of directors as well as the best corporate governance practices and the latest trends attend the next edition of the Corporate Governance Training Course.
-Eureka Financial also offers customised in-company sessions in any location worldwide as well as consulting and assessment sessions.
+The programme is also available remotely via virtual classroom or as a customised in-company session in any location worldwide.
+We also offer consulting and assessment sessions.
 Contact us for more details.